 Pro Tip: Before you go any further, make sure the Google login you use to download the dashboard has access to your Google Analytics accounts; otherwise, you won’t be able to run any reports.

-How to Configure the Dashboard
+How to Configure Your Google Analytics Heatmap

 1. Enter your Google Analytics View ID with “ga:” in front of the ID.
 You can find your View ID in the Google Analytics interface under Admin > View > View ID.